MewsSystems/gitbook-connector-api/operations/customers.md

 ## Get all customers

-Returns all customers from the specified interval according to the time filter \(e.g. customers created in that interval\).
+Returns all customers filtered by at least one of these properties: customer identifier, email, first name, last name, time when was customer created or updated.

 ### Request